emhayki/Truss-Solver/README.md

 Navigate to the 'Figure' tab to view the structure.
 It displays nodes, elements, applied displacements, and point loads.
 <img width="1072" alt="t3" src="https://github.com/emhayki/Truss-Solver/assets/135982304/5b96dc53-6685-48f2-9593-126dd4bb34bb">

+### Disclaimer:

+While this app might not be winning any beauty contests, it certainly gets the job done!
+Maybe it'll get a makeover one day (or maybe not).
+For now, let's just appreciate its functionality! 🚀